Table of Contents

-It's important to note that the words “charges” and “fees” are used interchangeably throughout our articles and within the software.
+The words “charges” and “fees” are used interchangeably throughout our articles and within the software.

 |Charge Types||Charge types are a label that you can create and edit for any loan in the system.
 They are also helpful for searching and keeping track of the charges assessed on loans.|

 |Recurring Charge||Recurring charges will automatically charge fees on a loan based on a set of criteria that you can customize.
 This can be can be set up based on a loan event or a Clojure rule that you write.|

 |Contingency Brackets||Contingency brackets can be used when you setup recurring charges.
 It gives you more control over what charges are issued by letting you set the amount of recurring fees based on a range of different loan numbers.|

 |Automatic Late Fees||You can configure automatic late fees that are applied once the grace period has passed.|